-The master list only includes monographic works, which for our purposes includes:
+The master list only includes monographic works; for our purposes, the category, monograph, includes:

-Precisely because of this ambiguity, all selections in the forty lists documented here are referred to as entries.
-Some of these unclear selections are open to interpretation; for example, Lubbock lists the "plays" of Molière.
-Though I could count all of Molière's plays as entrants, we cannot say with certainy that Lubbock intended to include each play at the same level as the rest of his entries, especially since he offers several other vague recommendations, such as "poems" by Hesiod.
+The general term for the literary works documented here is entry.
+This term is used both because the master and submaster lists constitute a database of sorts and, again, because nearly all of the list makers do not confine themselves to works or collections of works that can in any way be classed as "books."
+Some of these indeterminate selections are open to interpretation.
+To begin with, the basic designation of a type of work written by an author, such as the Robert Frost-poetry example noted above.
+Another example: Lubbock lists the "plays" of Molière.
+Though we could count all of Molière's plays as entrants, we cannot say with certainy that Lubbock intended to include each play at the same level as the rest of his entries, especially since he offers several other vague recommendations, such as "poems" by Hesiod.
 Any selection of a kind of literary work (novels, essays, etc.) is assumed to be a "selected" choice, and any listing of an author alone or an author's "works" is assumed to be "selected works."
 Another example comes from Lubbock's inclusion of Walter Scott's "novels."
-Though for James Baldwin, who listed the "Waverley novels," I am including all 26 novels in that category, for Lubbock I am not, despite all of Scott's novels being "Waverley novels."
-This seeming contradiction has its excuse: each listmaker takes a different approach, and I've tried to exercise a limited degree of editorial discretion based on how the listmaker defines that project and the number of works he includes.
-In this case, Baldwin has vague selections like Thackeray's "novels" similar to Lubbock's, but chose to specify "Waverley novels," so my inclusion of all of those novels corresponds to the greater nuance of that selection.
+Though for James Baldwin, who listed the "Waverley novels," we include all 26 novels in that category, for Lubbock we do not, despite all of Scott's novels being "Waverley novels."
+This seeming contradiction has its excuse: each listmaker takes a different approach, and we exercise a limited degree of editorial discretion based on how the listmaker defines that project and the number of works he includes.
+In this case, Baldwin has vague selections like Thackeray's "novels" similar to Lubbock's, but chose to specify "Waverley novels," so the inclusion of all of those novels corresponds to the greater nuance of that selection.

-Nearly every list has presented new difficulties in collating its entries with those of the other lists.
-Further clarification of these issues is available at the Macroscopic blog posts linked-to below, as well as many of the posts for the included and excluded lists.
+Nearly every list has presented further difficulties in collating its entries with those of the other lists, due not so much to indeterminate selections but rather to bibliographic complexity.
+Further clarification of these issues follow here: